aurora/aperture/aperture/lib/readme.txt

-here be jar files generated as a result of the aperture build
+This is the place to put the library files needed to build Aperture.